Using an ISA for estate planning

 Many clients wrongly assume that their ISA is free from inheritance tax.
 In fact, a client’s ISA is included in their estate for inheritance tax purposes.

-Certain investments that qualify for Business Property Relief (BPR) can be held in an ISA.
-For those clients comfortable with the risks of BPR investing, this means they can retain the lifetime benefits of their ISA while planning for inheritance tax.
+Certain investments that qualify for Business Relief (BR) can be held in an ISA.
+For those clients comfortable with the risks of BR investing, this means they can retain the lifetime benefits of their ISA while planning for inheritance tax.
 Read about some of the risks.